Robust Question Answering Through Sub-part Alignment: Experiments: Adversarial and Cross-domain Robustness

 We set the beam size $b=20$ for the constrained alignment.
 We use \texttt{BERT-base-uncased} for all of our experiments, and fine-tune the model using Adam~\cite{kingma2014adam} with learning rate set to 2e-5.
-We use the SpanBERT coreference system~\cite{joshi2020spanbert} and the BERT SRL system~\cite{shi2019simple}.
+Our preprocessing uses a SpanBERT-based coreference system~\cite{joshi2020spanbert} and a BERT-based SRL system~\cite{shi2019simple}.
+We limit the length of the context to 512 tokens.
+For our global model, we initialize the weights using a locally trained model and then fine-tune using the SSVM loss.
+We find the initialization helps the model converge much faster and it achieves better performance than learning from scratch.
 When doing inference, we set the locality constraint $k=3$.
-We discard the questions that do not have a valid SRL parse or do not contain a wh word.